Lisonallie/Allison-trap/README.md

 ### Blockquote

 I wanted to design a blockquote that would easily stand out from the page.
-In one of my earlier assignments when I was learning all the elements still, I created a blockquote with a border and the instructions said that it looked bad in the initial placement of CSS and told us how to change it to make it look nice.
+In one of my earlier assignments when I was learning all the elements still, I created a blockquote with a border and the instructions said that it looked ~~ugly~~bad in the initial placement of CSS and told us how to change it to make it look nice.
 Therefore, I thought "Why not make the nice-looking quote the default?".

 ### Code Block